maxprogram/gce-sample/Readme.md

 # Sample Grand Central Express App

+Make sure you have Grand Central Express installed (`npm install -g grand-central-express`).
+Then run `npm install` in the gce-sample directory.

-Run `gce start` in the terminal to start the app.
+To start the app, run `gce start` in the terminal.
 Go to `localhost:3000` in your browser to view the app.